Investor Bulletin: Trading Suspensions

 What can investors do if the company acted wrongfully and they have lost money?

 If investors want to get their money back, they will need to consider taking legal action on their own.
 The SEC cannot act as their lawyer.
 Investors must pursue all of their legal remedies themselves or with the assistance of legal counsel they engage themselves.
-For more information about how to protect your legal rights, including finding a lawyer who specializes in securities law, read our flyer, How the SEC Handles Your Complaint or Inquiry.
+For more information about how to protect your legal rights, including finding a lawyer who specializes in securities law, read our flyer, Investor Bulletin: Investor Complaints.

 To learn how to file an arbitration action against a broker-dealer, investors can contact the Director of Arbitration at FINRA.
 FINRA also offers mediation as an option before going to arbitration.